1963 Camden PA-24 crash

-On March 5, 1963, the American country music performers Patsy Cline (born Virginia Patterson Hensley), Harold Franklin "Hawkshaw" Hawkins, Lloyd Estel "Cowboy" Copas, and pilot Ramsey Dorris "Randy" Hughes were killed in an airplane crash near Camden, Tennessee, United States.
-Mr. Hughes was also Cline's manager and Copas' son-in-law.
+On March 5, 1963, the American country music performers Patsy Cline, Hawkshaw Hawkins, Cowboy Copas, and pilot Randy Hughes were killed in an airplane crash near Camden, Tennessee, United States.
+Hughes was also Cline's manager and Copas' son-in-law.
 The accident occurred as the four occupants were returning home to Nashville, Tennessee, after performing in Kansas City, Kansas.

 Shortly after takeoff from a refueling stop, Hughes lost control of the small Piper PA-24 Comanche while flying in low-visibility conditions, and crashed into a wooded area, leaving no survivors.
 Investigators concluded that the crash was caused by the non-instrument-rated pilot's decision to operate under visual flight rules in instrument meteorological conditions.

 Accident

 Around 2 pm on Tuesday, March 5, 1963, the Piper Comanche, piloted by Randy Hughes, departed Fairfax Municipal Airport in Kansas City, Kansas.
 It was operating as an unscheduled cross-country passenger flight under visual flight rules (VFR) to its destination of Nashville, 411 nmi to the southeast.
 Later that afternoon, the aircraft landed to refuel at Rogers Municipal Airport in Rogers, Arkansas, and departed 15 minutes later.

 Hughes later made contact with Dyersburg Regional Airport in Dyersburg, Tennessee, and landed there at 5:05 pm, where he requested a weather briefing for the remainder of the flight to Nashville.
 He was informed by Federal Aviation Administration (FAA) employee Leroy Neal that local conditions were marginal for VFR flight and weather at the destination airport was below VFR minima.
 Hughes then asked if the Dyersburg runways were lit at night in case he had to return and Neal replied that they were.
 Hughes then informed Neal he would fly east towards the Tennessee River and navigate to Nashville from there, as he was familiar with the terrain in that area.
 He expressed concern about a 2,049 ft television transmitting tower north of Nashville, then stated that he would attempt the flight and return if the weather conditions worsened.

 After refueling, the passengers and pilot reboarded the Piper Comanche.
 Hughes requested another weather briefing by radio, then taxied into position and took off at 6:07 pm.
 After takeoff, no further radio contact was made with N7000P.
 The reported weather at that time was a ceiling of 500 ft, visibility of 5 mi, temperature of 43 F, gusty and turbulent wind from the east at 20 mph, and cloudy.
 A short time later, an aviation-qualified witness, about 4 mi west of Camden, heard a low-flying aircraft on a northerly course.
 The engine noise increased; seconds later, a white light appeared from the overcast, descending at a 45° angle.

 At 6:29 pm, the aircraft crashed into a wooded, swampy area 1 mi north of U.S. Route 70 and 5 mi west of Camden.
 The aircraft was destroyed on impact and all four occupants were killed.
 The witness described hearing a dull-sounding crash, followed by complete silence.